Manipura

 Manipura (मणिपूर, IAST: Maṇipūra) is the third primary chakra according to Vedic tradition.

 Description

 Location

 Located above the navel, Manipura translates from Sanskrit as "city of jewels" alternatively translated as "resplendent gem" or "lustrous gem".
 Manipura is often associated with the colors yellow, blue in classical tantra, and red in the Nath tradition.

 Manipura is associated with fire and the power of transformation.
 It is said to govern digestion and metabolism as the home of Agni and the vital wind Samana Vayu.
 The energies of Prana Vayu and Apana Vayu (inward and outward flowing energy) meet at the point in a balanced system.

-Manipura is the home of the coeliac plexus, which innervates most of the digestive system.
+Manipura is the home of the celiac plexus, which innervates most of the digestive system.
 In chakra-based medicine, practitioners work this area to promote healthier digestion, elimination, pancreas-kidney and Adrenal function.
 Weak Agni (fire) in the coeliac plexus leads to incompletely digested food, thoughts and emotions, and is a source of ama (toxicity).